edserbin/HockeyPy2/README.md

 ```

-the example of command can be found in
+the example of command can be found in `output_example.txt`